2ndSightLab/ai-tracker/fixed.md

 6/13/26 3 AM - I'm obsessed

 🟢 Running tests resulted in YET ANOTHER ETERNAL LOOP.
 This is a real problem for autonomous agents if that happens.
 Kille dan fixed the problem in the test.
+But anyway: YAY 🎉🎉🎉 I just finsihed what I ahve been trying to do ALL WEEK in one day.
+Good night.

+> All 21 test files pass, 0 failures, no hangs.
+Total 180 checks (PASS counts summed), every file exits 0.

 🟢 I opened a new session at same time as other.
 I pasted ina bug.
 The new seession IMMEDIATELY failed to read teh erquiremsnts and wrote a test to confirm that somethign wrong should always happen.
 The reeuqirements CLEARLY say that is not right.
 Modifying existing code is a big problem and I don't have a way to fix it.
 It needs to be fixed in the models.
 Otheriwse you're spinning your wheels paying for tokens unneccesarily simply because the model does not follow the directions in your requiremnts.
 THat's a waste of compute power, money, and time.
 But I reverted the incorrect test.